 Try this starter cadence: Monday testimony, Wednesday practical encouragement, Friday weekend invite, Sunday story or recap.
 Rotate formats each week so your audience does not tune out.

 If your team is small, repurpose smartly.
 One testimony video can become a reel, quote graphic, story sequence, and email excerpt.
 The goal is consistency without burnout.
-For more on this, consider a Church Social Media Management service.

 How to measure what is working

 Do not measure success by views alone.
 Track saves, shares, comments, profile visits, and clicks to your website.
 Then connect those patterns to real ministry outcomes like first-time guest forms, group signups, and volunteer interest.
-If you need help tying social performance to broader digital goals, this article on assessing your church’s digital strengths is a useful companion.

 Common mistakes to avoid